ethersphere/storage-incentives/docs/STAKING.md

 1. **Preview vs storage**: View functions include matured queue state; Bee must use the same semantics as `commit`/`reveal` verification.
 2. **Freeze**: Participation ban, not confiscation; first `freezeDeposit` may execute a due queued withdrawal.
-3. **Slash**: Available on-chain but not wired from `Redistribution` yet; enabling slash should address ordering and post-slash queue invariants separately.
-4. **Pause**: Stops new queue items from users; `applyUpdates` can still run.
+3. **Pause**: Stops new queue items from users; `applyUpdates` can still run.
-5. **Minimum stake**: Enforced at deposit, height increase, and partial withdraw scheduling — not re-checked on every queued apply path (relevant if slash is enabled).
+4. **Minimum stake**: Enforced at deposit, height increase, and partial withdraw scheduling — not re-checked on every queued apply path.

 ## Related contracts